-Eastern Nazarene College is also a member of and/or affiliated with the following organizations: (This is a partial list that shows affiliations most directly associated with the nontraditional and/or graduate programs.
+Eastern Nazarene College is also a member of and/or associated with the following organizations: (This is a partial list that shows the groups that are most directly related to the nontraditional and/or graduate programs.
 For a full list, refer to the most current traditional undergraduate catalog.)

-- American Association of Collegiate Registrars and Admissions Officers (AACRAO) - American Association of Higher Education - Association for Christian Adult Higher Education (CAHEA) - Association for Christians in Student Development (ACSD) - Association of Independent Colleges and Universities of Massachusetts (AICUM)

-- Christian Higher Education Commission of the National Association of Evangelicals - The College Board - Council for Christian Colleges and Universities (CCCU) - Council for the Advancement and Support of Education - Massachusetts Association of Colleges for Teacher Education - National Association of Christian College Admissions Personnel - National Association of College Admissions Counselors - National Association of College and University Business Officers (NACUBO) - National Association of Student Personnel Administrators - Nazarene Student Leadership Association (NSLA) - New England Resource Center for Higher Education
+- American Association of Collegiate Registrars and Admissions Officers (AACRAO) - American Association of Higher Education - Association for Christian Adult Higher Education (CAHEA) - Association for Christians in Student Development (ACSD) - Association of Independent Colleges and Universities of Massachusetts (AICUM) - Christian Higher Education Commission of the National Association of Evangelicals - Council for Christian Colleges and Universities (CCCU) - Massachusetts Association of Colleges for Teacher Education (MACTE) - National Academic Advising Association (NACADA) - National Association of Christian College Admissions Personnel (NACCAP) - National Association of College Admissions Counselors (NACAC) - National Association of College and University Business Officers (NACUBO) - National Association of Student Personnel Administrators (NASPA) - Nazarene Student Leadership Association (NSLA) - New England Resource Center for Higher Education - NorthEast Regional Computing Program (NERCOMP) - The College Board - The Council of Independent Colleges (CIC)